China ramps up spending to spur economy, central bank sees stable policy

-Total fiscal spending in May rose to 1.3 trillion yuan ($208.75 billion), quickening sharply from a 9.6 percent rise in the first four months of the year.
+Total fiscal spending in May rose to 1.3 trillion yuan ($208.75 billion) (124.56 billion pounds), quickening sharply from a 9.6 percent rise in the first four months of the year.

 China's cabinet also revealed on Wednesday that it was now planning more big infrastructure projects, including highways, train networks and oil and gas distribution and storage facilities, as part of its efforts to keep the economy growing at a stable rate.